reddec/trusted-cgi/docs/administrating/policies.md

 **Not working properly in docker container**: docker proxies all requests, so client IP will be a docker IP instead of real address.

-Should be defined in default notation `XXX.YYY.ZZZ.TTT`, IPv6 has to be supported but not tested.
+Should be defined in default notation `XXX.YYY.ZZZ.TTT`, IPv6 is supported but not tested.

-The performance almost not impacted regardless number of IP.
+The performance is almost not impacted regardless of number of IPs.

 Since `0.3.8` the following headers are respected if `--behind-proxy` (`BEHIND_PROXY=true`) flag is set:

 - `X-Real-Ip`
 - `X-Forwarded-For`

-The first address in chain will be used as client address.
+The first address in the chain will be used as client address.